Neighborhood Parks, Trails and Facilities

 - Folsom Park – Neighborhood park with a lighted soccer field, backstops, a walking trail, playground, parking and a pond.

-- Frontier Park – Community park featuring a sports complex with lighted soccer fields, two lighted artificial turf multipurpose fields, three lighted artificial turf softball/baseball fields, three lighted baseball fields, two lighted softball fields, three backstops, four lighted batting cages and three restroom/concession structures.”
-The park also includes an additional restroom, a walking trail, a pond (catch and release only), hike and bike trail, a community-built playground (Windmill Playground), a pavilion structure, and splash pad, which is open from Memorial Day weekend through Labor Day weekend each year.
+- Frontier Park – Community park featuring a sports complex with lighted soccer fields, two lighted synthetic turf multipurpose fields, three lighted synthetic turf softball/baseball fields, three lighted baseball fields, two lighted softball fields, three backstops, four lighted batting cages and three restroom/concession structures.”
+The park also includes an additional restroom, a walking trail, a pond (catch and release only), hike and bike trail, a community-built playground (Windmill Playground), a pavilion structure, and splash pad.
 Site Plan

 - Lakewood Preserve – Neighborhood park amenities include a 2-12 playground unit, swing sets, natural areas, and a 10′ hike and bike trail.
 The playground has been selected as a a Playcore National Demonstration Site program for NatureGrounds.
-For more information, please visit the Playcore website.
+Lakewood Park Master Plan.

 - Pecan Grove Park – Neighborhood park features a pond, playground, creek, picnic tables, park benches, open playing fields and trails for hiking and biking.

-- Prairie Park – Neighborhood park with irrigated open space, a playground with western-themed play equipment, two backstops, and loop hike and bike trail.
+- Prairie Park – Neighborhood park with irrigated open space, a playground with western-themed play equipment, large pavilion shelter, basketball courts, two backstops, picnic tables, benches and loop hike and bike trail.

 - Preston Lakes Park – Neighborhood park includes open space, a playground and a looped hike and bike trail.